Camera settings: Shutter speed, Aperture & ISO

 Regular readers of the Tangents blog will be familiar with this topic, but I’d like to expand on this idea a little more …

-The above photograph of Anelisa was taken as part of a sequence to show the difference, if any, between using an umbrella and a softbox.
+The photographs of Anelisa was taken as part of a sequence to show the difference, if any, between using an umbrella and a softbox.
 But the ambient light changed too much between setting up the different light modifiers for us to make any observation from this.

-But I really like this image – her pose; the light on her; the background; the way her hair moved in the slight wind; the composition and framing; the final choice in the balance between available light and flash.
+But I really like these images – her pose; the light on her; the background; the way her hair moved in the slight wind; the composition and framing; the final choice in the balance between available light and flash.

 From the actual photograph, a few elementary things can be deduced already.

 – This is a wide-ish aperture, but doesn’t look like f1.4 or such a wide aperture.
 Most likely in the region of f2.8 to f4 somewhere.

 – The separation between her and the background, as well as the perspective and the compression of the image, indicates this was a longer focal length.
 Most likely a 70-200 range zoom used at the longer end.

 – There appears to be a fair amount of available light in the background, so this wasn’t a slow shutter speed, nor a high ISO.
 Since flash was used, we’re probably in the region of being close to maximum flash sync speed.
 As for ISO, going by the brightness of the background, we’re most likely in the region of 100-200 ISO.

 This isn’t so much reverse engineering, as a common sense analysis of a simple portrait.
 These are things nearly any photographer should be able to deduce, especially since the photograph isn’t a complex one.